-When the egg blowing is done and the shells have dried, sit your children down to color and decorate the empty egg shells for Easter.
+When the egg blowing is done and the shells have dried, have your children sit down to color and decorate the empty egg shells for Easter.

-To make eggs a solid color using food coloring is easy and inexpensive.
+Making eggs a solid color with food coloring is easy and inexpensive.
 To prepare the coloring, just add about 25 drops of food coloring to 1/2 cup warm water, or enough water to cover the egg when placed in the cup.

 Place the egg into a the cup with the coloring and let it sit for a few minutes until it reaches the desired shade.
 Remove and allow to dry on a paper towel.
 If you set the colored eggs on a cloth or tea towel to dry, don't expect to get it clean again in the washing machine, so use a paper towel instead.